Josh Kline: Project for a New American Century

 This exhibition is organized by Christopher Y. Lew, former Nancy and Fred Poses Curator at the Whitney and current Chief Artistic Director at the Horizon Art Foundation, with McClain Groff, Curatorial Project Assistant.

-Generous support for this exhibition is provided by the Whitney’s National Committee.
+Generous support for Josh Kline: Project for a New American Century is provided by Judy Hart Angelo and the Whitney’s National Committee.

-Major support is provided by Candy and Michael Barasch.
+Major support is provided by Candy and Michael Barasch, The Hartland & Mackie Foundation, Miyoung Lee and Neil Simpkins, and Jackson Tang.

-Additional support is provided by The Cowles Charitable Trust and the Stanley and Joyce Black Family Foundation.
+Additional support is provided by The Cowles Charitable Trust, Ashley Leeds and Christopher Harland, Cindy and Howard Rachofsky, Laura Rapp and Jay Smith, and the Stanley and Joyce Black Family Foundation.